 After your infertility work-up, all results of your tests will be reviewed with you during a return office visit and various options for treatment will be offered.
+We do not usually discuss an individual test result until all of the others are available, as one may mislead interpretation without the others.
+When available your physician will meet to discuss everything found.
+This visit is called "Treatment Planning" or a "Treatment Plan".
 Your input, feelings and understanding are very important in making a decision about treatment.
 We encourage you to visit as a couple whenever possible and to ask questions, keep notes and follow directions.
 It is vital that you keep us informed of your status: INFERTILITY TREATMENT IS PATIENT INITIATED.